pagkly/Zed/Investopedia3/Using the Variance Equation.md

 A large variance indicates that numbers in the set are far from the mean and far from each other.
 A small variance, on the other hand, indicates the opposite.
 A variance value of zero, though, indicates that all values within a set of numbers are identical.
 Every variance that isn't zero is a positive number.
 A variance cannot be negative.
 That's because it's mathematically impossible since you can't have a negative value resulting from a square.

-Variance is an important metric in the [investment](https://www.investopedia.com/terms/i/investment.asp) world.
-Variability is volatility, and volatility is a measure of [risk](https://www.investopedia.com/terms/r/risk.asp).
-It helps assess the risk investors assume when they buy a specific [asset](https://www.investopedia.com/terms/a/asset.asp) and helps them determine whether the investment will be profitable.
+Variance is an important metric in the [[investment]](https://www.investopedia.com/terms/i/investment.asp) world.
+Variability is volatility, and volatility is a measure of [[risk]](https://www.investopedia.com/terms/r/risk.asp).
+It helps assess the risk investors assume when they buy a specific [[asset]](https://www.investopedia.com/terms/a/asset.asp) and helps them determine whether the investment will be profitable.
 But how is this done?
 Investors can analyze the variance of the returns among assets in a portfolio to achieve the best asset allocation.
-In [financial terms](https://www.investopedia.com/articles/investing/061313/10-common-financial-terms-every-newbie-needs-know.asp), the variance equation is a formula for comparing the performance of the elements of a portfolio against each other and against the mean.
+In [[financial terms]](https://www.investopedia.com/articles/investing/061313/10-common-financial-terms-every-newbie-needs-know.asp), the variance equation is a formula for comparing the performance of the elements of a portfolio against each other and against the mean.

 ## Special Considerations

 You can also use the formula above to calculate the variance in areas other than the investment and trading world, with some slight alterations.
-For instance, when calculating a sample variance to estimate a [population](https://www.investopedia.com/terms/p/population.asp) variance, the denominator of the variance equation becomes N - 1 so that the estimation is unbiased and does not underestimate the population variance.
+For instance, when calculating a sample variance to estimate a [[population]](https://www.investopedia.com/terms/p/population.asp) variance, the denominator of the variance equation becomes N - 1 so that the estimation is unbiased and does not underestimate the population variance.

 ## Advantages and Disadvantages of Variance

 Statisticians use variance to see how individual numbers relate to each other within a data set, rather than using broader mathematical techniques such as arranging numbers into quartiles.
 The advantage of variance is that it treats all deviations from the mean the same regardless of their direction.
 The squared deviations cannot sum to zero and give the appearance of no variability at all in the data.

 One drawback to variance, though, is that it gives added weight to outliers.
 These are the numbers that are far from the mean.
-Squaring these numbers can [skew](https://www.investopedia.com/terms/s/skewness.asp) the data.
+Squaring these numbers can [[skew]](https://www.investopedia.com/terms/s/skewness.asp) the data.
 Another pitfall of using variance is that it is not easily interpreted.
-Users often employ it primarily to take the square root of its value, which indicates the [standard deviation](https://www.investopedia.com/ask/answers/021915/how-standard-deviation-used-determine-risk.asp) of the data set.
+Users often employ it primarily to take the square root of its value, which indicates the [[standard deviation]](https://www.investopedia.com/ask/answers/021915/how-standard-deviation-used-determine-risk.asp) of the data set.
 As noted above, investors can use standard deviation to assess how consistent returns are over time.

 In some cases, risk or volatility may be expressed as a standard deviation rather than a variance because the former is often more easily interpreted.